CarterBeauBenson/information/README.md

 This evaluation process, grounded in competency questions, serves as a contribution to the broader ontology community.
 By carefully documenting how well existing information ontologies address key questions, we can:

 1. **Enhance Understanding of Information Ontologies**:
    These questions help clarify the scope and accuracy of existing information models.
 They test whether the ontologies align with best practices and capture the necessary relationships and concepts.
+They can also reveal how some information ontologies might be better suited to modelling for certain use cases than other information ontologies.

 2. **Provide Documentation for Design Patterns**:
    Beyond the evaluation, the results can be used to document successful design patterns within the ontologies.
 This documentation can serve as a reference for other ontology developers, ensuring consistent and high-quality design practices.